Skip to main content

 Take a Walk and Chat with YNHH Doctors

-Take a walk and chat with local doctors as part of Yale New Haven Health’s Get Healthy Walk ‘N’ Talk with a Doc.
+Take a walk and chat with local doctors as part of Yale New Haven Hospital's Get Healthy Walk ‘N’ Talk with a Doc.
 Walks are each Saturday through September along the Farmington Canal Greenway Trail in New Haven.
 Please arrive by 8:45 am.
 Walks begin at the entrance on the corner of Shelton Avenue and Starr Street and last approximately one hour.
 Parking is available at New Freedom Missionary Baptist Church, 280 Starr St., New Haven.
 For more information, email Andy Orefice or call 203-688-5671.

 MyChart Gives Patients Access to Their YNHHS Imaging Studies